grnet/kamaki/docs/installation.rst

 Install objpool (was: snf-common)
 """""""""""""""""""""""""""""""""

-Since 0.6.2, kamaki is based on python-objpool.
-The objpool package is easy to install from source (even on windows platforms):
+Kamaki is based on python-objpool.
+The objpool package is easy to install from source, even on windows platforms:

 .. code-block:: console